+You’ve paid off your balance, booked your Disney Cruise excursions and now it’s time to check in!
 The check-in process for Disney Cruise Line is currently all online.
 You can start your check-in as early as 30 days, and we recommend you check-in as soon as you’re able so you get the port arrival time that works best for you.
 The process takes about 10-15 minutes if you’re prepared, but this also depends on how many people you have in your party, as you need to check in each person.

 What do I need for Disney Cruise Check-in?